Busing on the Lookout (BOTL)

-- Human traffickers often use bus terminals and bus stops as recruiting areas when they’re looking for vulnerable people, primarily minors and young adults, to exploit.
+- Human traffickers use bus terminals and bus stops as recruiting areas when they’re looking for vulnerable people, primarily minors and young adults, to exploit.

 - Human traffickers are counting on busing employees to be ignorant of the signs to look for and the questions to ask which would help to spot victims in transit.

 Additionally, the diversity of the busing industry itself, from touring/travel buses to metro buses, rapid transit and public transportation to school buses and other private bus lines, including charters, provides multiple ways for human trafficking victims to travel, whether they’re going cross country or just across town, whether they’re still in school or a bit older, whether they’re in a group, with a trafficker or traveling alone.
 At times, school-age victims are still riding school buses daily, even while under a trafficker’s control, and just before they disappear from normal life completely ... unless someone is observant enough to aid in their recovery.

 Bus drivers are already making a difference in fighting this crime.
 A number of them have already recognized things that didn’t seem right with passengers they’ve been transporting.
 Their calls to law enforcement have resulted in successful victim recovery.
 If every bus driver and bus station employee could be trained to identify the signs of human trafficking and how to report it effectively, imagine how many victims could be recovered and, potentially, how many traffickers could be arrested!

 Busing on the Lookout (BOTL) exists to educate and equip all members of the busing industry with the information necessary to enable them to fight human trafficking as part of their everyday jobs.